 With a full load of wood, the stove will need to be refuelled approximately once every hour.
 Wood can be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the brick baffle.

-Wood burns most efficiently with the primary air valve lever in the open position and the secondary control partially open.
-Moving the secondary control will control the burn rate of the stove
+Wood burns most efficiently with the primary air control in the closed position and the secondary control open.
+Moving the secondary control will control the burn rate of the stove.